Read Time: 5 minutes

 In this post, we will focus specifically on the exit process: the time from when you sign a letter of intent (LOI) to your final offer.
 We will walk through exactly what it takes to get the biggest payday for your eCommerce business using our seven step process.

 Have you grown a profitable eCommerce business and now want the best payout for it?
-Find out exactly how much your business is worth by contacting us today for a no-risk, free valuation.
+Find out exactly how much your business is worth by contacting us today for a business consultation.

 The 7 Step Exit Process for Amazon FBAs | The Fortia Group

 To get the best valuation for your business, both the market must be growing and your business must be prepared to go to market.